dwheelerau/easily-triggered/README.md

 `sorted` in your current working directory.

 ## ToDo
-GUI app for config and run.
+- GUI flask app for config and run.
+- Good instructions for ecologists using windozs.

 ## License
 See MIT license (see [LICENSE](LICENSE).

-Please see the [megadetector](https://github.com/microsoft/CameraTraps?tab=readme-ov-file) (MIT).
+The licence for [megadetector](https://github.com/microsoft/CameraTraps?tab=readme-ov-file) (MIT).